ku-nal-g/ng-demos/users-details-page-reactive-form/README.md

 # UsersDetailsPageReactiveForm

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This Task was created on 31/01/2022 using Reactive driven approach.

 ## Development server